Hurts, Eagles beat Texans 29-17 for their first 8-0 start

-HOUSTON (AP)Jalen Hurts didn’t make too much of the Philadelphia Eagles improving to 8-0 for the first time in franchise history.
-Instead he reminisced on his freshman year at Alabama in 2016 when his team won its first eight games during a 14-0 start, but came short of the ultimate goal.

-”I know it’s special for the city of Philadelphia,” he said. ”But I’ve been 8-0 before and lost the National Championship.
-So we just have to take it day by day.
-We haven’t accomplished anything yet.
-It’s a day-by-day thing of us controlling the things we can and playing to our standard and trying to grow every day.”

-Hurts threw for 243 yards and two touchdowns, and the Eagles overcame a slow start to beat the Houston Texans 29-17 on Thursday night.
+HOUSTON (AP)Jalen Hurts threw for 243 yards and two touchdowns, and the Philadelphia Eagles overcame a slow start to beat the Houston Texans 29-17 on Thursday night for the first 8-0 start in franchise history.

 Hurts lost a fumble in a forgettable first half and game was tied at halftime.